BrassGoggledCoders/Steamcraft2/README.md

+**PLEASE NOTE: This repository is now deprecated.
+Steamcraft2 will be rewritten for 1.8.9+ under the name Steam Age Revolution, and with this rewrite comes a new repository as well.
+[Click here](https://github.com/BrassGoggledCoders/SteamAgeRevolution) for the new repository.**

 Steamcraft 2 for Minecraft 1.7.10
 ================================

 Please read the wiki - http://ftb.gamepedia.com/Steamcraft2 - for articles relating to the features in this mod.

 About: